 11 Weird House Building Superstitions

-All houses have their strange quirks, the single squeaky floorboard, the mysterious switch that doesn’t actually do anything, that strange shape in the living room that grunts and emits terrible smells (oh no, that’s actually our teenage son).
-But along with their unique character, many houses were built with curious traditions.
+All houses have their strange quirks, the single squeaky floorboard, the mysterious switch that doesn’t actually do anything, but along with their unique character, many houses were built with curious traditions.

 Here are some of the strangest house building superstitions from around the globe.